 I type about 100 wpm using the Dvorak keyboard layout.

 I worked at Google for three years, from 2008 ’til 2011.
 Google was actually the first big company I worked at.
 I decided I didn’t like the big-company environment, preferring to be more self-directed.
-I love the feeling of being fully responsible for a project, from its design to its implementation, and having it represent all sides of me when it’s done.
-Google was a great learning experience, but it’s hard to find a role inside a company where one can wear as many hats as one wants.
+I like the feeling of being fully responsible for a project, from its design to its implementation, and having it represent more of me when it’s done.
+Google was a great learning experience, but I found it hard to find a place in the company where I could “unfold” inside the company.

 I have a great deal of technical experience developing database applications for small businesses, using MySQL as a backend and Microsoft Access as a frontend.
 Say what you will about it, but Access is a great tool for quickly developing Windows-style interfaces.
 I enjoy understanding a company’s business model, constructing a data model to match, and crafting the UI which employees will use to interact with it.
 Using Access backed by MySQL has a number of caveats when applications are to be somewhat scalable, but it’s a good toolset.